OneIdentity/BehaviorDrivenGovernance/README.md

 A series of policies, and attestations are recommended that will ensure the governance of the OneLogin application assignment is effective, and samples are provided as recommendations on how to use this functionality.

 ### Attestation with Recommendation
-An attestation can be run on a schedule, say every month, to approve keeping access for applications not used in 90 days.
-Note: what we are attesting in this campaign is the System Role Membership, not the app assignment itself.
+An attestation can be run on a predetermined schedule, say every month, to approve users to keep access for applications not used in 90 days.
+Note: What we are attesting in this process is the System Role Membership, not the app assignment itself.

 ### Company Policy
 A policy uses the same query to deliver an exception report for users who have not used an application it the past 90 days.
 It triggers on the PersonHasEset.CCC_LastUsedDate.

 ### Deployment and Configuration
 Import Transport Files in Identity Manager
-The following transport files should be imported in order, first '1 Transport - Schema' and then '2 Transport - Process & Script' (links below).
+The following transport files should be imported in order, First '1 Transport - Schema' and then '2 Transport - Process & Script' (links below).
 Use the Database Transporter tool to import these transports.

 ### Transport files
 - [1 Transport - Schema](https://github.com/OneIdentity/BehaviorDrivenGovernance/raw/main/1%20Transport_OneIM_v821_OneLogin_LastUsedDate_Schema.zip)
 - [2 Transport - Process & Script](https://github.com/OneIdentity/BehaviorDrivenGovernance/raw/main/2%20Transport_OneIM_OneLogin_LastUsedDate.zip)

-This will do the necessary schema extensions to the `PersonHasESet` and `OLGUserHasOLGApplication` tables, and also deploy the script and add the extra config parameters.
+This will do the necessary schema extensions to the `PersonHasESet` and `OLGUserHasOLGApplication` tables.
+It will also deploy the script and add the extra config parameters.
 For reference, the script and custom process are attached:

 ### Process
 [CCC Update LastUsed Date Process.xml](CCC%20Update%20LastUsed%20Date%20Process.xml)